Jose Clemente Zulueta: Revolutionary period

 In 1896, Zulueta's studies were interrupted by the revolution that broke out.
-He decided he wanted to record all the military activities of the revolution and presented his purpose to Governor-General Camilio de Polavieja, who gave him a permit to cross Spanish battle lines.
+He decided he wanted to record all the military activities of the revolution and presented his purpose to Governor General Camilio de Polavieja, who gave him a permit to cross Spanish battle lines.
 His friendships with Filipino revolutionary leaders also gave him access to the Filipino battle lines.
 He was beside the deathbed of his friend, General Flaviano Yengko, who succumbed to gunshot wounds on March 3, 1897.
 Much to the disappointment of his friends, he remained impartial in his writings as a recorder of the revolution.

 At the Biak Na Bato Headquarters, Gen. Emilio Aguinaldo issued a proclamation drafted for him by Jose Clemente Zulueta and General Mamerto Natividad, Aguinaldo's second in command.
 The proclamation was entitled "To The Brave Sons of the Philippines".
 It called for the expulsion of the friars, return of land to Filipinos, freedom of press, religious tolerance and legal equality.
 The tenth paragraph describes the aspirations of the Philippine Revolution:

 Later on, he worked with Pedro A. Paterno in negotiating the Pact of Biak Na Bato, a peace treaty between the Spanish government and the Filipinos, signed in December 1897, thereby, temporarily ending the war.

 Zulueta eventually ceased his impartiality.
 He joined the Revolutionary Army when Gen. Emilio Aguinaldo returned from Hong Kong in May, 1898.
 Zulueta witnessed the Declaration of Philippine Independence on June 12, 1898, and continued to record succeeding events of the war.
 On June 20, 1898, wanting to exercise freedom of the press which the revolution fought for, he established the newspaper La Libertad with Epifanio de los Santos.
 The first issue was dedicated to Colonel Pacheco, the Secretary Of War of the Departmental Government in Central Luzon.
-This newspaper was unfortunately short lived as the newspaper was seized by the Revolutionary Government.
+This newspaper was unfortunately short lived as the newspaper was seized by the revolutionary government.
 Zulueta immediately joined another newspaper, La Independencia, which was founded by General Antonio Luna on September 3, 1898.
 In his writings, Zulueta used M. Kaun as his penname.
 Because of his background in law and his writing prowess, Zulueta was elected member of the Constitutional Convention that drafted the Constitution of the First Philippine Republic.
+On June 9, 1899, in Cabanatuan, President Emilio Aguinaldo appointed him Secretary of Foreign Affairs, replacing Felipe Buencamino.